CRNA Practice Recognition Awards

 The purpose of this annual event is to acknowledge and honor CRNAs in New Mexico who have demonstrated outstanding clinical skills, leadership, patient advocacy, and promotion of excellence in the nurse anesthesia profession.

-Winners in each category will be acknowledged at the state conference and then acknowledged again in their local papers and other publications to let the public know who their exceptional anesthesia providers are in their community.
+Winners in each category will be acknowledged at the state conference on September 17th and then acknowledged again in their local papers and other publications to let the public know who their exceptional anesthesia providers are in their community.

 We are enthusiastic and ready to let the “Land of Enchantment” know who we are!